-North Arrow Minerals Inc. (the "Company") is incorporated federally under the laws of the Canada Business Corporations Act ("CBCA").
-The consolidated financial statements of the Company are presented in Canadian dollars, which is the functional currency of the Company.
+The Company is incorporated federally under the laws of the Canada Business Corporations Act.
+The financial statements of the Company are presented in Canadian dollars, which is the functional currency of the Company.
 The Company trades on the TSX Venture Exchange (TSXV- NAR) and its registered office address is Ste. #860-625 Howe Street, Vancouver, BC, Canada V6C 2T6.